The Main Library and Weaver Library are open to everyone, including the public. We look forward to seeing you. Learn more.

 Citation counts measure the impact of an author by counting the number of times they are cited in another work.
 There are different ways to calculate this.

-“The h-index is an author-level metric that attempts to measure both the productivity and citation impact of the publications of an author.
-The index is based on the set of the author's most cited papers and the number of citations that they have received in other publications.
-The index can also be applied to the productivity and impact of a scholarly journal as well as a group of scientists, such as a department or university or country." -from Wikipedia
+The h-index measures both the productivity (number of articles published) and the impact (number of citations received) of a researcher or scholar.
+The h-index indicates the number of publications n that were cited at least n times.
+The index can also be applied to the productivity and impact of a scholarly journal as well as a group of scientists, such as a department or university.

 The following factors provide additional evidence of research impact and might be relevant for competitive grant applications and academic promotions: